briandfoy/briandfoy.github.io/_posts/2020-08-13-can-machines-think.md

 ---
 layout: post
 title: Can Machines Think?
-categories: uncategorized
+categories: technology
 tags: feynman
 stopwords: Broderick Eurisko's Gladwell Ranadivé Sheedy SkyNet Vivek WOPR cancelled grandmaster intuitional nerf outsized pre un
 last_modified:
 original_url:
 ---

 Can machines think?
 Sure, but do you want the solutions they come up with?
-Consider *Terminator*.
-SkyNet decided that the solution to the problem was to kill all humans.
+Consider *Terminator*: SkyNet decided that the solution to the problem was to kill all humans.

 <!--more-->